 The most important thing to know is that unlike much of the world, Amazon is not the dominating online marketplace.
 Depending on whose traffic or sales estimates you go by, the biggest ecommerce platform is Mercado Libre, an Argentinian company.

-Should you be selling on Amazon.com.mx?
+Should You Be Selling on Amazon.com.mx?

 If you live in Latin America, expanding into Mexico should be a priority.
 There are few, if any, language or cultural barriers, one of the largest online markets in the region, and expected growth for years to come.

 Don’t forget that every transition to a new country will involve learning more about regulations, fees, and importing.
-If you’ve already moved into other countries before, this probably shouldn’t be a concern, but unless you’re already in Latin America, you should start elsewhere before looking at Mexico.
+If you’ve already moved to other countries before, this probably shouldn’t be a concern, but unless you’re already in Latin America, you should start elsewhere before looking at Mexico.